-The video starts out by saying that people like Rihanna, Beyonce, Lady Gaga and Jay Z are always throwing up illuminati, triangular finger shapes for a reason – they are controlled by the Illuminati and as such they are representing their ‘owners’ and chatting purely about sex and money to keep the country’s youth stupid and fame-obsessed.
+The video I watched starts out by saying that people like Rihanna, Beyonce, Lady Gaga and Jay Z are always throwing up illuminati, triangular finger shapes for a reason: they are controlled by the Illuminati and as such they are representing their master’s wishes by talking in their lyrics about sex and money, in order to keep the country’s youth stupid and fame-obsessed.

 Tupac’s Political Aims

-I also didn’t know is that he was planning to get into politics with MC Hammer and Snoop Dog (or Lion Dog as he’s now calling himself).
-Me in my big white palace could find all of that amusing, but the reality is that their combined fan base of disenfranchised poor people in America could have actually made a fair difference at the polling stations.
+I also didn’t know that he was planning to move into politics with MC Hammer and Snoop Dog (or Lion Dog as he’s now calling himself).
+Me in my big white palace could find all of that amusing (I mean, could you imagine that?), but the reality is that their combined fan base of disenfranchised poor people in America could have actually made a fair difference at the polling stations.
 Who else are the starving, underclass, black majority going to vote for?
 But that’s all conjecture, and the point the documentary maker is making is that the Illuminati or white elite, were scared of his oratory and sway.
-Probably true.
+That’s probably true.

 What Do They Really Mean By Illuminati?

 What I did get from this documentary is that Illuminati, as a word, is really interchangeable with the phrase “the man”.
-Illuminati seems to have been watered down a bit and the term is really taken to mean, the guys at the top with the cash.
+The original meaning of Illuminati seems to have been watered down and the term is really taken to mean, the guys at the top with the cash.